Skip to main content

 Fences

 Natural fences are more burdensome.
-Bushes or trees used as natural borders or fences (or deemed to constitute same) become overgrown and tend to encroach on neighbors' properties.
-In addition to the encroachment (which may constitute a trespass), overgrown natural fences also tend to obstruct views, thereby possibly violating another covenant.
-Your local fire department may also enforce fire safety ordinances that require the removal or trimming of this form of natural growth.
+Bushes or trees may be used as natural borders or be deemed boundary fences.
+But they become overgrown and tend to encroach on neighbors' properties, causing fence disputes.
+Encroachment, or intrusion across property lines, may constitute a trespass.
+But overgrown natural fences also tend to obstruct views, possibly violating another covenant.
+Your local fire department may also enforce fire safety ordinances that require removing or trimming this form of natural growth.

 Was this helpful?